 Sailing Performance

-The West Wight Potter 19 is an excellent sailing boat that is easy to handle and is suitable for both novice and experienced sailors.
+It is an excellent sailing boat that is easy to handle and is suitable for both novice and experienced sailors.
 The boat has a simple and straightforward rigging system that is easy to set up and adjust.
 It has a main sail and a jib, which provide good power and speed in a range of wind conditions.
-The boat is also equipped with a boom vang, which helps to control the tension on the mainsail and improve sailing performance.

 The West Wight Potter 19 is a responsive boat that can sail close to the wind and has good maneuverability.
 The swing keel provides excellent stability and allows the boat to sail in shallow waters.
 The boat also has a good sail area-to-displacement ratio, which means that it has a good power-to-weight ratio and can achieve good speeds.